Oxko/meghna-hugo/exampleSite/content/english/blog/Plan your home with Feng Shui.md

 When do you need this plan?
 If you want to optimize the harmony and flow of energies in your home and want to utilize the most out of it based on the monthly breakdown, using the flying star chart.
-This method can help you with showing what areas of your life/lives can have bad energy impact in a certain month and can give you guidance on how to either avoid them or minimize its effect.
+This method can help you with showing what areas of your life/lives can have bad energy impact in a certain month and can give you guidance on how to either avoid them or minimize its effect, with smaller complementary items, designs.

 What is included in plan?
 - Flying star chart for one full year